This Is What Depression Looks Like: How To Confront A Struggle Invisible To Others

 • Getting a diagnosis

-If you think you might have depression, you might consider reaching out to your medical practitioner.
-They can perform tests to rule out other mental and physical conditions, provide a diagnosis and discuss whether medications like antidepressants may be helpful for you.
+If you think you might have depression, you might consider reaching out to a health care provider.
+They may perform tests to rule out other mental and physical health conditions, provide a diagnosis, and discuss whether medications like antidepressants may be helpful for you.

 • Psychotherapy